 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before using theophylline, tell your doctor or pharmacist if you are allergic to it; or to theobromine or caffeine; or if you have any other allergies.
+PRECAUTIONS: Before using theophylline, tell your doctor or pharmacist if you are allergic to it; or to aminophylline or oxtriphylline; or to theobromine or caffeine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: a certain breathing disorder (cystic fibrosis), glaucoma, diabetes, heart problems (e.g., congestive heart failure, irregular heartbeat), high blood pressure, kidney disease, liver disease (e.g., cirrhosis), seizures, stomach/intestinal ulcer, thyroid disease.

 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

 If you develop a fever/flu-like symptoms while taking this medication, tell your doctor promptly.
 The dose of your medicine may need to be adjusted.

 Before having surgery, tell your doctor or dentist that you are using this medication.

 Older adults may be more sensitive to the side effects of this drug, especially fast/irregular heartbeat, or trouble sleeping.
 Careful monitoring of side effects and drug blood levels is recommended.